BINF3101-yohe/Lab5_pacbio_assembly/README.md

 ## LQ 3

-How many contigs (sequences) are in the final version of your genome? _Hint: we have used grep to count this in the past_
+How many contigs (sequences) are in the final version of your genome? _Hint: This is printed out in the console or we have used grep to count this in the past_

 ## Assembled genome!